When you’re building an investment portfolio, one of the most important things you’ll need to do is choose the types of assets you’ll include in it.

 Determining which assets to invest in is only half the battle.
-Once you’ve decided on your investment strategy you’ll want to figure out how much of each you’ll include in your portfolio too.
+You’ll also need to decide how much of each you’ll include in your portfolio.
 This is your asset allocation.
-Do you want to go all in on Bitcoin or do you want to hedge some of your risk with a few U.S. Treasuries?

-Asset allocation is an important way to ensure your investments work for you to help you reach your financial goals.
-A diversified portfolio can help make sure you don’t overexpose yourself to too much risk and can prevent you from being left high and dry when you’re ready to cash in on your investments.
+A diversified portfolio can help ensure you don’t overexpose yourself to too much risk and can prevent you from being left high and dry when you’re ready to cash in on your investments.

 What Is Asset Allocation?